 WFP's multilateral character is one of its greatest strengths.
 WFP will exploit its capability to operate virtually everywhere in the developing world, without regard to the political orientations of governments, and to provide a neutral conduit for assistance in situations where many donor countries could not directly provide assistance.
 WFP will provide services: advice, offices, logistic support and information, and support to countries in establishing and managing their own food assistance programmes.

 WFP, on request, will provide bilateral services to donors, UN agencies and NGOs on the basis of full cost recovery.
 These will be administered and accounted for separately.
 Such services will complement WFP's regular operations to the extent possible.

-WFP will concentrate its efforts and resources on the neediest people ² and countries in accordance with the CFA's decision to provide at least 90 percent of WFP's development assistance to low-income, food-deficit countries and at least 50 percent of its development assistance to the least developed countries by 1997.
+WFP will concentrate its efforts and resources on the neediest people ² and countries in accordance with the CFA's decision to provide at least 90 percent of WFP's development assistance to low-income, food-deficit countries and at least 50 percent of its development assistance to the least developed countries.

 WFP will ensure that its assistance programmes are designed and implemented on the basis of broad-based participation.
 Women in particular are key to change; providing food to women puts it in the hands of those who use it for the benefit of the entire household, especially the children.
 WFP assistance will aim to strengthen their coping ability and resilience.